How Many Valence Electrons Does Tellurium Have

 • Tip: Know the octet rule and its exceptions.

 • Explanation: The octet rule states that atoms tend to gain, lose, or share electrons to achieve a full valence shell with eight electrons (except for hydrogen and helium, which aim for two electrons).
-However, some elements, like boron and beryllium, can be stable with fewer than eight electrons, while others, like sulfur and phosphorus, can accommodate more than eight electrons in their valence shell (expanded octet).
+On the flip side, some elements, like boron and beryllium, can be stable with fewer than eight electrons, while others, like sulfur and phosphorus, can accommodate more than eight electrons in their valence shell (expanded octet).

 5. Relate Valence Electrons to Chemical Properties: